fpatwa/Osias/README.md

 `docker run -ti -v ~/deploy-openstack-master:/test python:3.7-buster bash`

-Next, `cd /test` and install the python dependandies for the project
+Next, `cd /test` and install the python dependencies for the project

 `pip3 install toml timeout_decorator`

 Lastly, customize and source your variables as shown in the development_helper.sh file.
 Once sourced, you can manually issue the commands from our gitlab-ci.yml file, for example: `python3 -u deploy.py bootstrap_networking --config "$MULTINODE"`

-Also, it has been tested you can deploy our code inside of a [LXD VM configured from MaaS](https://maas.io/docs/snap/2.9/ui/vm-host-networking#heading--lxd-setup).
+Also, it has been tested you can deploy our code inside a [LXD VM configured from MaaS](https://maas.io/docs/snap/2.9/ui/vm-host-networking#heading--lxd-setup).

 ### One Command, Complete Deployment